GrimmReaper1O1/questionnaire_comercial/README.md

 The project is meant for schools and to be run on a local area network.

+As I've realized in this day and age there may be no way to prevent data breaches I've decided the best way to prevent the loss of any personal information is simply not to collect it.
+Other than the first middle and last name as well as test scores, all identifying contact information has been removed from the system.
+There is no phone number collected nor email, but administrators can still upload their phonenumber and utilize their email address so that they can be contacted.

+Sadly this prevents the use of transactional email systems in order recover peoples passwords but functionallity will be added so higher level administrators can reset peoples passwords if need be given the user name matching a name.

 The questionnaire is built to utilize a theory of memory, which allows for the cementation of memory via its usage to answer questions.
 Knowledge learnt from the subject page is thus utilized to answer a series of quesitons based on such knowledge.